Can Tetras Live with Goldfish?

 Which Fish Can’t Live with Goldfish

-Generally, goldfish are peaceful and less aggressive.
-For your fish to stay in a comfortable habitat, avoid choosing combative mates and stick with the friendly ones.
-Therefore, here are some fish that can’t live with goldfish:
+Goldfish are peaceful fish.
+For them to stay in a comfortable habitat, avoid choosing combative mates and stick with the friendly ones.
+Here are some fish that can’t live with goldfish:

 1. Guppies